-Supreme court declines jurisdiction over Bayelsa Soku oil wells suit
+Supreme Court declines jurisdiction over Bayelsa Soku oil wells suit

 The Bayelsa government had invoked the original jurisdiction of the Supreme Court, which enables a state government to sue the Federal Government directly at the apex court.

-However, when the matter came up on Tuesday, the apex court declined jurisdiction and asked parties to approach the appeal court.
+However, when the matter came up on Tuesday, the apex court declined jurisdiction and asked parties to approach the appellate court.

 Comments